NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Terrifying Mien.md

 **Prerequisites** Eternal Legend Dedication; master in Intimidation
 * * *
 Whether they have heard of your legend or seen your prowess on the field of battle, those already quaking in their boots grow weak when forced to stand against you.
-You gain resistance against bludgeoning, piercing, and slashing damage against Strikes made by creatures with the [[Conditions/Frightened|Frightened]] condition.
+You gain resistance against bludgeoning, piercing, and slashing damage against Strikes made by creatures with the [[Frightened|Frightened]] condition.
 This resistance is equal to four times the value of that creature's frightened condition.

 [[Feat_Feature Effects/Effect_ Terrifying Mien|Effect: Terrifying Mien]]